 3. Rathlin Island, County Antrim – home to a multitude of birds

-Take the ferry from Ballycastle, located at Northern Ireland’s Causeway Coast, and you will arrive at a destination like no other.
+Take the ferry from Ballycastle, located at Northern Ireland’s Causeway Coast, and you will arrive at a destination like no other, which is one of the best places to see puffins in Northern Ireland.
 Bird lovers will be in their element, with this island being the largest seabird colony in Northern Ireland.
 We only wish there were penguins too.

 2. Cape Clear, County Cork – the place to practice your Irish